wp-plugins/calculated-fields-form/README.txt

 = Q: Non-latin characters aren't being displayed in the calculator form.
 There is a workaround? =

-A: Please change the encoding of the database table "wp_cp_calculated_fields_form_settings" to utf-8.
+A: New: Use the "throubleshoot area" to change the character encoding.
+If you want to do that manually then please change the encoding of the database table "wp_cp_calculated_fields_form_settings" to utf-8.
 You can do that from the PHPMyAdmin or the tool that you are using to access the database.
 After changing the encoding, edit again the calculator form to re-enter the characters that aren't being correctly displayed.

+= Q: The calculated form doesn't appear in the public website.
+Solution? =

+A: In the the "throubleshoot area" (located below the list of forms in the settings area) change the "Script load method" from "Classic" to "Direct".

+= Q: How to create multi-page forms? =

+A: Use the "Page Break" field on the form builder to indicate the new pages on the form.

 == Screenshots ==